FIRE OFFICER COACHING

 Fire Service Leadership & Emotional Intelligence

 Emotional intelligence is a term that has really picked up steam in the business world around leadership.
-Ironically, the fire service deals with more emotions than most industries and the need for high emotionally intelligent leaders is crucial.
+The fire service deals with more emotions than most industries and the need for highly emotionally intelligent leaders is crucial.

 Many firefighters and officers have developed emotional intelligence over the years, but just didn’t know what it was called.
 However, there are plenty of other firefighters and officers extremely deficient in emotional intelligence.